openchoreo/openchoreo.github.io/versioned_docs/version-v0.4.x/concepts/resource-relationships.md

 ### Update Propagation

 When resources are updated, changes propagate through relationships to dependent resources.
-Updating a class triggers reconciliation of all bindings that reference it.
+Updating a ComponentType triggers reconciliation of all components that reference it, regenerating their deployments and releases with the new template.
 These relationships ensure that changes are consistently applied throughout the system.

 ### Deletion Cascades

 Resource relationships define deletion behavior.
 When a project is deleted, all its components are removed.
-When a component is deleted, its builds and deployments are cleaned up.
+When a component is deleted, its WorkflowRuns, ComponentDeployments, and Releases are cleaned up.
 These cascading relationships ensure that resources are properly cleaned up without leaving orphaned objects.